byu-oit/aws-scatter-gather/README.md

 Scather.Logger.events = true;
 ```

-#### Logger.silent
+#### logger.silent

 A boolean property value that sets the default logging to console mode.
 If set to true then the logs for the aws-scatter-gather package will be output to the console.
+Defaults to `true`.

 ```js
 // log scather events to the console